TheTechOddBug/lon-mirror/README.md

-These three entry points define the primary benchmark center of the project.
+These define the primary benchmark center of the project.

-Additional reports, notes, and side validations may support them, but should not replace them as the public center.
+Additional reports, notes, and side validations may support them, but should not replace them as the main public center.

 ---